r0hitm/devavatar-archived/src/content/blog/the-modern-approach-integrating-firebase-authentication-in-a-react-project.md

 To address this, we'll create two new components: `ProtectedRoute` and `UnprotectedRoute`, which can be used to protect or unprotect specific routes.
 These components will handle the redirection logic.
 This approach allows for flexibility and avoids duplicating code, making it easier to add or remove routes in the future if needed.

 In the `Protected` component, we use the `useContext` hook to access the `AuthContext`.
-If the user is not authenticated, we use the `Navigate` component from `react-router-dom` to redirect them to the login page, preserving the current location with the `state` prop.
+If the user is not authenticated, we use the `Navigate` component from `react-router-dom` to redirect them to the login page:

 ```jsx
 /* src/Protected.jsx */